pareshagrawal2025/holiday-planner-api/README.md

 - The application will start on `http://localhost:8080`

 ## Run Application using Docker-Compose
-- Ensure you have Docker and Docker Compose installed and configured in your system.
+- Ensure you have Docker installed and configured in your system.
 - After building application with `mvnw clean package`
-- run `docker-compose up` from the project root.
+- run `docker compose up -d` from the project root directory.
+It should build docker image and start the container.
+- Optionally we can run `sh build_docker.sh` to build image with tag 1.0.0.
+It will build image `holidayplanner.example.com/api/holiday-planner-api:1.0.0`
+- We can change in docker-compose.yml file to use this image instead of building at startup of `docker compose up -d`.
+Just comment (#) line 7,8,9 and uncomment line 6.

 ## Access Swagger UI
-- Open `http://localhost:8080/swagger-ui/index.html` in a browser to view the interactive API documentation.
+- Open `http://localhost:8080/swagger-ui/index.html` in web browser to view the interactive API documentation.
 - We can test the endpoints directly from the Swagger UI.

 ## Health Checks